-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-Students will create a ballet adagio in small groups and be prepared to perform in front of their peers.
+Students will choreograph and perform a ballet adagio in small groups and be prepared to perform in front of their peers as well as teach beginning level choreography to the Dance 1 students.

-Unit 2: Jazz
+Unit 2: Advanced Jazz